 Additional Comments This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.

-Francis S Gabreski ANGB receives a Downstate Adjustment of $3,026 annually
+In addition: Francis S. Gabreski ANGB receives an annual Downstate Adjustment of $3,084.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingTo be considered for interview, submit a cover letter and resume.
 In e-mail subject line and cover letter indicate the title, location, vacancy announcement number of the position for which you are applying.
 Ensure to clearly note how you meet the minimum qualifications for the position.
 Please be certain to note your specific license or certification to meet requirements.

 If you are a former public employee retired within New York State currently receiving benefits, indicate this and the name of the retirement system in your cover letter.

 Cover letter and resume may be submitted via E-mail (preferred method), FAX, or Mail.
 ENSURE TO COPY E-MAIL ADDRESS EXACTLY.